How Long Does Makeup Last, and When Should You Toss 'em Out

 - Have changed texture

-If any of those are true of your product, it is well past its expiration date and should be discarded.
+If any of those are true of your makeup products, it is well past its expiration date and should be discarded.
 If a product doesn’t contain water, it can last up to two years, but it doesn’t mean it will.
 Environmental factors like the ones mentioned above can make your products spoil sooner.

 Typical Recommended Lifespans of the Most Common Makeup Products